zjunlp/ChatCell/README.md

 <div align=center><img src="figure/intro.gif" width="60%" height="100%" /></div>

+</div>

-The project <b>ChatCell</b> aims to facilitate single-cell analysis with natural language, which derives from the [Cell2Sentence](https://github.com/vandijklab/cell2sentence-ft) technique to generate cell tokens and utilizes cell vocabulary adaptation for T5-based pre-training.
+The project <b>ChatCell</b> aims to facilitate single-cell analysis with natural language, which derives from the [Cell2Sentence](https://github.com/vandijklab/cell2sentence-ft) technique to obtain cell language tokens and utilizes cell vocabulary adaptation for T5-based pre-training.
 Have a try with the demo at [GPTStore App](https://chat.openai.com/g/g-vUwj222gQ-chatcell)!

-</div>

 ## ✨ Acknowledgements